-.br (Brazil) Registered Domains List Download / .br zone file
+.br (Brazil) Registered Domain Names List Download / .br zone file

 .br is the Internet country code top-level domain (ccTLD) for Brazil.
 It was administered by the Brazilian Internet Steering Committee (Comitê Gestor da Internet no Brasil) until 2005 when it started being administered by Brazilian Network Information Center (Núcleo de Informação e Coordenação do Ponto br).
 A local contact is required for any registration.
 Registrations of domain names with Portuguese characters are also accepted.

 With the exception of universities, the second-level domain is fixed and selected from a list that defines the category.
 For example, site.art.br is in the art (music, folklore etc.) category, and site.org.br is in the non-governmental organization category.
 Institutions of tertiary education were allowed to use the ccSLD .edu.br, although some use .com.br and others (mainly public universities) use .br.
 There are also some other few exceptions that were allowed to use the second level domain until the end of 2000.
 As of April 2010, most domain registrations ignore categories and register in the .com.br domain, which has over 90% of all registered domains.
 The .jus.br (Judiciary), and .b.br (banks) domains have mandatory DNSSEC use.

 To register any domains under .br, it is necessary to enter into contact with Registro.br.
 Entities legally established in Brazil as a company (“pessoa jurídica”) or a physical person (“profissional liberal” and “pessoas físicas”) that has a contact within Brazil can register domains.
 Foreign companies that have a power-of-attorney legally established in Brazil can also do it by following specific rules.

 download .br zone file

 The registration of domains with special Portuguese characters (à, á, â, ã, é, ê, í, ó, ô, õ, ú, ü and ç) is accepted since 2005.